zsrobinson/blog/content/posts/experimenting-with-linux-and-docker/index.md

 ## Conclusion

-Overall, this whole experience has been a great experience that has allowed me to learn (or at least dip my toes into) many different aspects of the world of IT.
+Overall, this whole experience has been very beneficial and has allowed me to learn (or at least dip my toes into) many different aspects of the world of IT.
 This whole process started with me learning about cryptocurrencies and I ended up having to deal with WebSockets.
 I never would have learned everything that I did with this project if I had just sat down and said "alright I want to learn how to configure remote desktop protocols on Linux today".
 There's something to be said for learning about tech through *doing*, not just reading.

 Dealing with WebSockets made me want to mess around with them even more, and I am thinking about coding a program of some sort that uses them sometime soon.
 There is still so much more I could do with the setup I have right now, and I'm not planning on stopping experimenting with it anytime soon.